Your Business Has 9 Customer Touchpoints. AI Can Fix the 6 You're Dropping.

 - Re-engagement with past customers at logical intervals, generating repeat business

 None of this requires the business owner to write a single message manually.
 The AI handles the consistency.
 The business owner handles the expertise.
-(If you are wondering whether your team will actually use these tools, here is why they resist — and how to fix it.)
+If you’re wondering whether your team will actually use these tools, here is why they resist, and how to fix it.

 The Bottom Line